KenKundert/inform/README.rst

     between the last two elements, ex: conjoin(['a', 'b', 'c'], conj=' or ') generates 'a, b or c'.

-cull(collection):
+cull(collection, [remove]):
     Strips items from a list that have a particular value.
-By default, it strips a list of values that if casted to a boolean would have a value of False (False, None, '', (), [], etc.).
+By default, it strips a list of values that if casted to a boolean would have a value of False (0, False, None, '', (), [], etc.).
 A particular value may be specified using the 'remove' as a keyword argument.
 The value of remove may be a function, in which case it takes a single item as an argument and returns *True* if that item should be removed from the list.